Little green men

-Little green men is the stereotypical portrayal of extraterrestrials as little humanoid creatures with green skin and sometimes with antennae on their heads.
-The term is also sometimes used to describe gremlins, mythical creatures known for causing problems in airplanes and mechanical devices.
-Today, these creatures are more commonly associated with an alleged alien species called greys, whose skin color is described as not green, but grey.
+Little green men are stereotypical portrayals of extraterrestrials as little humanoids with green skin and sometimes antennae on their heads.

-During the reports of flying saucers in the 1950s, the term "little green men" came into popular usage in reference to aliens.
+The term "little green men" came into popular usage in reference to aliens during the reports of flying saucers in the 1950s.
 In one classic case, the Kelly-Hopkinsville sighting in 1955, two rural Kentucky men described a supposed encounter with metallic-silver, somewhat humanoid-looking aliens no more than 4 ft in height.
 Employing journalistic licence and deviating from the witnesses' accounts, The Evansville Courier used the term "little green men" in writing up the story.
 Other media then followed suit.